Do Women Need to Train Differently than Men?

 However, despite where on the spectrum of athleticism and training experience they’ve fallen, on thing has remained pretty constant over the past decade is this: the vast majority of my clients have been women.

 I’m not sure why.
-It could be because women in genera are more likely to hire a trainer, and perhaps the fairer sex is therefore over-presented in the client base of nearly every trainer.
+It could be because women in general are more likely to hire a trainer, and perhaps the fairer sex is therefore over-presented in the client base of nearly every trainer.

 Perhaps it’s the area I work in, or that most of my business has been referral, and women seem to take word of mouth a bit more seriously than men.